centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 > Remember to check the "Create Services linked to the Template too" checkbox.

-You can now export your configuration, and your Centreon MAP server will be monitored.
+You can now export your configuration, and your Centreon MAP (Legacy) server will be monitored.

 ![image](../assets/graph-views/jvm3.png)